Thorin711/EDRC-RAG-Tool-2/README.md

     pip install -r requirements.txt
     ```

-4.  **Set up Streamlit secrets for your OpenAI API Key:**
+4.  **Set up Streamlit secrets:**
-    -   Create a file at `~/.streamlit/secrets.toml` (or inside your project directory at `.streamlit/secrets.toml`).
+    -   Create a file at `.streamlit/secrets.toml` inside your project directory.
-    -   Add your key to this file:
+    -   Add your API keys to this file:
         ```toml
         OPENAI_API_KEY="sk-..."
+        QDRANT_API_KEY="your-qdrant-api-key"
         ```

 ## Usage

+Each part of the system is a standalone Streamlit application.

-### 1. Data Preparation
+### 1. Data Processing (`pdf_to_md.py`)

-To create your own vector database, follow these steps.
-Note that the paths in the scripts are hardcoded and will need to be adjusted to your local file structure.

-1.  **Place PDFs:** Put all your research paper PDFs into a single directory (e.g., `C:/data/pdfs`).

-2.  **Run GROBID Processing (`simple_process_pdfs.py`):**
-    -   Open `simple_process_pdfs.py`.
-    -   Set `in_path` to your PDF directory and `out_path` to where you want the XML files to be saved.
-    -   Ensure your GROBID Docker container is running.
-    -   Run the script: `python simple_process_pdfs.py`

-3.  **Run XML to Markdown Conversion (`xml_to_md.py`):**
-    -   Open `xml_to_md.py`.
-    -   Set `input_dir` to the directory containing the XML files from the previous step.
-    -   Set `output_dir` to where you want the final Markdown files to be saved.
-    -   Run the script: `python xml_to_md.py`

-4.  **Create the Vector Database (`create_vectordb.py`):**
-    -   Open `create_vectordb.py`.
-    -   Set `md_output_dir` to the directory containing your Markdown files.
-    -   Set `db_persist_dir` to the name of the folder where the vector database will be created (e.g., `./my_vector_db`).
-    -   Run the script: `python create_vectordb.py`.
-This may take some time depending on the number of documents.

-### 2. Running the Application

-Once you have your vector database(s), you can run the Streamlit app.
-The app is configured to download pre-built databases from GitHub Releases on its first run, so you can try it out without preparing your own data.
+This app is for adding new documents to the vector database.

-1.  **Launch the Streamlit App:**
+1.  **Launch the app:**
     ```bash
+    streamlit run pdf_to_md.py
+    ```

+2.  **Using the App:**
+    -   Select the target Qdrant collection (e.g., "Full Database").
+    -   Upload one or more PDF files.
+    -   The app will process each PDF using GROBID.
+This may take a few minutes.
+    -   Review and edit the extracted metadata (title, authors, etc.) and the body text for each document.
+    -   Click "Confirm & Upload to Vector DB" to chunk the document and add it to the selected collection.

+### 2. Search and Query (`app.py`)

+This is the main application for searching the document collections.

+1.  **Launch the app:**
+    ```bash
     streamlit run app.py
     ```

 2.  **Using the App:**
-    -   The app will automatically download and set up the default vector databases if they are not found locally.
-    -   Select which database you want to search ("Full Database" or "Journal Articles Only").
+    -   Select which database collection you want to search.
     -   Enter your research question in the text box.
-    -   Adjust the number of results to retrieve using the slider.
-    -   Toggle "AI-Enhanced Search" to have an LLM refine your query for better results.
-    -   Toggle "Generate AI Summary" to get a synthesized answer with citations.
+    -   Use the toggles to enable "AI-Enhanced Search" or "Generate AI Summary."
-    -   Click "Search".
+    -   Click "Search."
 The results will be displayed below.

+### 3. Metadata Management (`admin.py`)

+This app is for correcting or updating metadata for documents already in the database.

+1.  **Launch the app:**
+    ```bash
+    streamlit run admin.py
+    ```

+2.  **Using the App:**
+    -   Select the database collection you want to edit.
+    -   Search for a document by its title.
+    -   All document chunks matching that title will be retrieved.
+    -   Enter the corrected metadata in the form.
+    -   Click "Save Changes" to update the metadata for all selected chunks simultaneously.

 ## File Descriptions

--   `app.py`: The main Streamlit web application.
+-   `app.py`: The main user-facing Streamlit application for search and retrieval.
--   `create_vectordb.py`: Script to create a Chroma vector database from processed Markdown files.
--   `simple_process_pdfs.py`: Script to process PDFs with a GROBID service to generate TEI XML.
--   `xml_to_md.py`: Script to convert TEI XML files into Markdown with YAML front matter.
+-   `pdf_to_md.py`: A Streamlit app for processing PDFs and uploading them to the Qdrant vector database.
+-   `admin.py`: A Streamlit utility app for batch-editing document metadata in Qdrant.
--   `requirements.txt`: A list of all the Python packages required to run the project.
+-   `requirements.txt`: A list of the Python packages required to run the project.
 -   `README.md`: This file.